SofijaErkin/basic-tool-mac/linux/terminal_login_samba_between_vm_and_host.md

 What's the matter: can not login forever!
 Or, the password of samba user is

- false or is not the samba user or no user.
+ false or is not the samba user or no user currently.

 (Trouble-3: `"login failure"`).